Marvel's Behind the Mask: Reception

-Writing for Laughing Place, Mike Mack said "[o]n the surface, Marvel's Behind the Mask is more or less another history lesson on the creation and growth of Marvel Comics", but noted that the creators' discussions of creating characters that audiences can connect with made it feel like a "Master Class on how to create interesting characters who can stand the test of time from creators who have done exactly that".
+Writing for Laughing Place, Mike Mack said "[o]n the surface, Marvel's Behind the Mask is more or less another history lesson on the creation and growth of Marvel Comics", but noted that the creators' discussions of creating characters that audiences can connect with made it feel like a "MasterClass on how to create interesting characters who can stand the test of time from creators who have done exactly that".
 He also noted "some great stories" about Stan Lee and Jack Kirby from Kirby's son Neal and others about inclusion and making the Marvel Universe feel "familiar to the world in which we all live".
 Mack said he first questioned if the discussions of secret identities would sustain the hourlong runtime, and said while it did not become a "simple history lesson" on Marvel Comics, he felt it did "stray from the subject illustrated in the title" by having the second half of the documentary focusing "more on the concept of identity and the inclusion of various types", and said that the "result is a beautiful look at the diverse and ever-growing tapestry that is the Marvel Universe".
 Gary Catig at AIPT Comics said that the documentary "serves as a good introduction for both those new to comics and to those curious after watching the films" by following several key creators as well as characters who appeared in the Marvel Cinematic Universe, and said it could also cater to hardcore fans.
 He found it intriguing how the documentary presented different interpretations of the characters from several people.
 He concluded that Behind the Mask could have benefited from a longer runtime, and criticized the timing of discussions for diversity, particularly the discussion about the Asian influences being shorter than others, and the lack of discussion of indigenous and Latinx characters and creators, but said it was overall enjoyable.
 Jade-Louise Yates of TWM+ also noted how the documentary's "original topic is not really delved into" and called it "more of an entertaining look behind the curtain" that offered a lot for Marvel Comics fans "to relish".